hariharasudhan31/Inventory-Management-System/README.md

 ## **Pages and Navigation**
     1-User login page
     2-Dashboard:It contain sales,profits in a graphical representation on daily,weekly,monthly basis.
-    3-Employee page:it contains employee details and attendance marking.
-    4-Product and stock page:It contains details of different products,track stock details,add or delete new products feature,etc.,
+    3-Product and stock page:It contains details of different products,track stock details,add or delete new products feature,etc.,
-    5-Homepage:It will have the details of the business and user.
+    4-User:It will have the details of the business and user.

 ## **Project workflow**
     -User can add and delete the products.
     -User will enter the stocks(quantity) of the particular products when they recieve the new stock.
-    -The employee details and attendance can be marked by the user or business owner.